View from the Window at Le Gras: Re-emergence

 Historians Helmut Gernsheim and his wife, Alison Gernsheim, tracked down the photograph in 1952 and brought it to prominence, reinforcing the claim that Niépce is the inventor of photography.
-They had an expert at the Kodak Research Laboratory make a modern photographic copy, but it proved extremely difficult to produce an adequate representation of all that could be seen when inspecting the actual plate.
+They had an expert at the Kodak Research Laboratory make a modern photographic copy.
+Still, it proved extremely difficult to produce an adequate representation of all that could be seen when inspecting the actual plate.

 Helmut Gernsheim heavily retouched one of the copy prints to clean it up and make the scene more comprehensible, and until the late 1970s he allowed only that enhanced version to be published.
-It became apparent that at some point in time after the copying in 1952, the plate was disfigured and acquired bumps near three of its corners, which caused light to reflect in ways that interfered with the visibility of those areas and of the image as a whole.
+It became apparent that at some point after the 1952 copying, the plate was disfigured and developed bumps near three of its corners, causing light to reflect in ways that interfered with visibility in those areas and in the image as a whole.

 During the 1950s and early 1960s, the Gernsheims toured the photograph to several exhibitions in continental Europe.
 In 1963, Harry Ransom purchased most of the Gernsheims' photography collection for the University of Texas at Austin.
 Although it has rarely traveled since then, in 2012–2013 it visited Mannheim, Germany, as part of an exhibition entitled The Birth of Photography—Highlights of the Helmut Gernsheim Collection.
 It is normally on display in the main lobby of the Harry Ransom Center in Austin, Texas.

 In 2003, Life magazine listed View from the Window at Le Gras among their 100 Photographs that Changed the World.
 In an article for Art on Paper, View from the Window at Le Gras was said to have a "fair claim" as the first photograph.